 The "Live Music Capitol of the World" has performances at local venues on Rainey and Sixth streets every night of the week.
 You can also chow down on the city's signature cuisine (barbecue), shop for vintage clothing on South Congress, and see what artistic masterpieces are on exhibit at The Contemporary.

-With so many things to do in Austin, the city is sure to win you over at any time of the year – even more so when the spirited city is at its most affordable.
+With so many fun attractions in Austin, the city is sure to win you over at any time of the year – even more so when the spirited city is at its most affordable.